secretstartups/handbook/people-group/people-connect/index.html.md

 #### Service Desk

-Our service desk was created by the [People Group Engineering Team](https://about.gitlab.com/handbook/people-group/engineering/) using or [dogfooding](https://about.gitlab.com/handbook/values/#dogfooding) our own product.
+Our Service Desk was created by the [People Group Engineering Team](https://about.gitlab.com/handbook/people-group/engineering/) using or [dogfooding](https://about.gitlab.com/handbook/values/#dogfooding) our own product.
 You can read more about the **People Connect Bot** [here](https://about.gitlab.com/handbook/people-group/engineering/people-connect-bot/#people-connect-bot)

 #### Methods of Engagement